anarkh97/sofics/README.md

 Additionally, it should also contain the executables for `gmsh2aeros` and `postprocessor`.
 The `build/packages` directory should contain the `aeros` and `m2c` directories.
 To verify that the build for these solvers was successful, you can try the following solver specific commands.

-For `Aero-S`, first navigate to the build directory and then execute the following commands,
+For `Aero-S`, first navigate to the build directory and then execute the following commands:
 ```sh
 cd packages/aeros/bin
 ./aeros